-Table 1 - Activities - Rural Zone Activity Status 21.4.8 Domestic Livestock. Р 21.4.9 The use of land or buildings for residential activity except as provided for in any other rule.
-D 21.4.10 The identification of a building platform not less than 70m2 and not greater than 1000m2.
+Table 1 - Activities - Rural Zone Activity Status 21.4.8 Domestic Livestock. Р 21.4.9.a The use of land or buildings for residential activity within ONL/ONE NC NC 21.4.9 The use of land or buildings for residential activity except as provided for in any other rule.
+D 21.4.10.a The identification of a building platform not less than 70m2 and not greater than 1000m2 within ONL/ONF NC 21.4.10 The identification of a building platform not less than 70m and not greater than 1000m .
 D 21.4.11 The construction of any building including the physical activity associated with buildings including roading, access, lighting, landscaping and earthworks, not provided for by any other rule.
 D Commercial Activities 21.4.12 Home Occupation that complies with the standards in Table 6. Р 21.4.13 Commercial recreational activities that comply with the standards in Table 6. Р 21.4.14 Roadside stalls that meet the standards in Table 6. Р 21.4.15 21.4.16 Retail sales of farm and garden produce and wine grown, reared or produced on-site or handicrafts produced on the site and that comply with the standards in Table 6, not undertaken through a roadside stall under Rule 21.4.14. С Control is reserved to: a. the location of the activity and buildings; b. vehicle crossing location, car parking; c. rural amenity and landscape character.
 21.4.17 Commercial activities ancillary to and located on the same site as commercial recreational or recreational activities.
 D 21.4.18 Cafes and restaurants located in a winery complex within a vineyard.
 D 21.4.19 Visitor Accommodation outside of a Ski Area Sub-Zone.
 D 21.4.20 Forestry Activities within the Rural Character Landscapes.
 D 21.4.21 Retail Sales NC Retail sales where the access is onto a State Highway, with the exception of the activities provided for by Rule 21.4.14 or Rule 21.4.16.
 Other Activities 21.4.22 Recreation and/or Recreational Activity. Р 21.4.23 Informal Airports that comply with Table 7. Р